yanivakiva/yanivakiva/README.md

 ### Yaniv Akiva 👨🏻‍💻

-Currently working as a Software Engineer at DOKKA.
+Currently working as a Software Engineer at Sygnia.
 <br></br>
 B.Sc - Computer Science student at The Open University.
 <br></br>